asksac/lambda-pipeline/README.md

-# A AWS Lambda Develop, Test and Depoy Pipeline
+# An AWS Lambda Develop, Test and Depoy Pipeline

 This project shows how to use tools such as AWS SAM, Gulp and Terraform to test and a couple of AWS Lambda functions.
 It also serves to demonstrate how one Lambda service can invoke another